 The full-time faculty percentage at Durham Technical Community College is 29%.
 This is lower than the national average of 47%.

 Retention and Graduation Rates at Durham Technical Community College

 The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
 At Durham Technical Community College this rate is 61%, which is a bit lower than the national average of 68%.

-How Much Does Durham Technical Community College Cost?overall average net price of Durham Technical Community College is $6,921.
+How Much Does Durham Technical Community College Cost?overall average net price of Durham Technical Community College is $4,184.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Durham Technical Community College, see our tuition and fees and room and board pages.

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At Durham Technical Community College, approximately 7% of students took out student loans averaging $4,661 a year.
 That adds up to $18,644 over four years for those students.

 The student loan default rate at Durham Technical Community College is 12.5%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.